Skip Navigation

 Vocational Training

-When not engaged in class or relational ministry, each of our students is assigned to a different department at SWO where they will have the opportunity to gain some skill in a specific vocation.
+When not engaged in class or relational ministry, each of our students is assigned to a different department at SWO where they will gain some skill in a specific vocation.
 This means that students will also gain practical tools in areas like grounds, maintenance, housekeeping, media, or the office.
-In addition, everyone will earn experience working in high-adventure recreation running our recreation elements and guiding on the river.
+Also, everyone will earn experience leading our high-adventure recreation elements and guide training on the Nantahala River.

 • Hospitality